talensman/talensman.github.io/index.md

 title: About
 ---

 Hi!
-I'm a sixth-year PhD student in the Department of Economics at MIT.
+I'm a sixth-year PhD student in the Department of Economics at MIT **on the 2024-2025 academic job market**.

 I'm interested in macroeconomics and industrial organization, with an emphasis on growth and technological change.

 [Email](mailto:tlensman@mit.edu) • [Google Scholar](https://scholar.google.com/citations?user=L9CjfvsAAAAJ&hl=en) • [Twitter](https://twitter.com/talensman)

-My partner María Ballesteros is a PhD candidate in the Department of Government at Harvard.
+My partner María Ballesteros is a PhD student in the Department of Government at Harvard.
 Check out her work <a href="http://mariaballesteros.com" target="_blank">here</a>!